nextcloud/documentation/user_manual/pim/sync_kde.rst

 .. image:: ../images/KOrganizer_pick_resources.png

 .. note:: You can set a manual refresh rate for your calendar and contacts resources.
 By default this setting is set to 5 minutes and should be fine for the most use cases.
-You may want to change this for saving your power or cellular data plan, that you can update with a right-click on the item in the calendar list and when you create a new appointment it is synced to Nextcloud right away.
+You may want to change this for saving your power or cellular data plan, so that you can update with a right-click on the item in the calendar list and when you create a new appointment it is synced to Nextcloud right away.

 8. After a few seconds to minutes depending on your internet connection, you will finde your calendars and contacts inside the KDE Kontact applications KOrganizer and KAddressBook: